-NASHVILLE, Tenn. -- Tennessee's pending execution of a black inmate was put on hold Wednesday after he raised accusations that racism tainted the jury selection at his trial.
+NASHVILLE, Tenn. -- The pending execution of a black inmate was put on hold Wednesday by Tennessee's highest court after the inmate said racism tainted the jury selection at his trial.

-The agreement came after Abdur'Rahman presented evidence that prosecutors at his trial showed a preference for white jurors.
-Tennessee's attorney general has appealed the agreement.
+Abdur'Rahman's resentencing agreement with Funk came after Abdur'Rahman presented evidence that prosecutors at his original trial showed a preference for white jurors.
+In his appeal, Attorney General Herbert Slatery argued that the agreement “circumvented established legal procedures.”